CPU Scheduling in Operating Systems

 What is CPU Scheduling in Operating System?

-In an operating system, CPU scheduling is the method used to decide which process or program gets access to the CPU at any moment.
-Since each CPU core usually handles one task at a time, the operating system uses scheduling to manage multiple tasks, especially in systems with multi-core processors or multithreading.
-When several programs are waiting, the scheduler selects one based on specific rules and algorithms.
-This chosen program then gets to use the CPU.
-Scheduling helps the system run faster and more efficiently.
+CPU scheduling is the process in an operating system that decides which process or program gets access to the CPU at any given time.
+Since each CPU core can handle only one task at a time, the operating system uses scheduling to manage multiple tasks efficiently, especially in systems with multi-core processors or multithreading.
+When several programs are waiting, the scheduler selects one based on specific rules and algorithms, giving that program control of the CPU.
+This ensures the system runs smoothly and efficiently.
+This process is also known as process scheduling in OS.

 Importance of CPU Scheduling in Operating System

-- Optimized CPU Utilization: It ensures that the CPU is always busy doing useful work instead of being idle.
+• Optimized CPU Utilization: It ensures that the CPU is always engaged in productive work, rather than idling.
 If one task is waiting for input, the CPU can go to another ready task.

-- Fairness for Processes: Every process should receive a fair CPU time.
-Scheduling works towards the goal that one task cannot use all of the CPU time and leaving the other processes ignored.
+• Fairness for Processes: Every process should receive a fair CPU time.
+Scheduling works towards the goal of ensuring that no single task monopolizes all the CPU time, thereby leaving other processes unattended.

 Become a Job-Ready Software Engineer